C4ptainCrunch/thesis/source/index.rst

 While the results of applying UCT to Awale are already impressive, we feel like there is still room for improvement in another part of the MCTS method: the simulation where for now, moves are being played at random.
 This makes us think that it is not ideal as, in a real game, no player would play like that and there might be no point in simulating moves that are certain to put the player in a bad situation.

 To counter this problem, an approach called *heavy playouts* can be used where moves selection can be biased using domain-specific heuristics.
-Here we try this approach by modifying the UCT algorithm from the previous section and replacing the uniformly random selection from the simulation phase by weighted random selection where the probability of choosing the node is weighted by the amount of stones that would be captured by playing the move.
+Here we try this approach by modifying the UCT algorithm from the previous section and replacing the uniformly random selection from the simulation phase with weighted random selection where the probability of choosing the node is weighted by the number of stones that would be captured by playing the move.